-It feels wrong wanting to not love your mother.
-It feels biologically counterintuitive; essentially impossible.
-You cannot unlove from where you were born.
-I’ve tried to build walls to protect myself but instead I built panic attacks, hypochondria, and chronic anxiety.
-But I am a happy person because I work hard not to be sad, like my mother.
-My funny, sarcastic mother who biologically transplanted her sadness into my varicose veins which mimic hers.
-I spent most of my life trying not to be like my mother.
+It is biologically counterintuitive to NOT love your mother; you cannot un-love from where you were born.
+I wish I could un-love my mother.
+I’ve tried to build walls to protect myself, but instead, I built panic attacks, hypochondria, and chronic anxiety.
+I am a happy person because I work hard not to be sad, like my mother.
+My funny, sarcastic mother who biologically transplanted her sadness into the varicose veins which mimic hers.
+I’ve spent most of my life trying hard not turn into my mother.

 But as I cry the tears I only shed for mama, they taste too familiar.

-I’ll go to my grave with the sense I could have done more.
-I compulsively review moments in history, crucial crossroads where I turned one way when maybe I could have gone another direction.
+I’ll go to my grave convinced I could have done more.
+I compulsively review moments in history, crucial crossroads where I turned one way when maybe I could have saved her from herself.
 I have a perpetual guilt cutting at my throat with a dull blade and it won’t back down.

 “I was selfish,” I say.